 These twelve top-notch destinations cater to all skill levels, fishing styles, and preferences, making them some of the best fishing vacations in the nation.
 But before you dive into those dream catches, be sure to check local regulations and limits and have all the licenses you need.
 After all, nothing spoils a fishing trip more than unexpected fines or penalties.

 Soon enough, you'll be all set to gather your gear and book your trip.
 The fish are eagerly waiting for your bucket list adventures!
-And as you embark on these unforgettable fishing expeditions, gear up with Free Fly's breathable, quick-dry men's and women's fishing apparel.
+And as you embark on these unforgettable fishing expeditions, gear up with Free Fly's breathable, moisture-wicking men's and women's fishing apparel.
 Designed for the angler's lifestyle, our fishing clothing for men and women ensures comfort and protection while reeling in your dream catch.

 So, call your friends (or book that solo-ticket, we get it), gear up and get out on the water.